 Dr Simon emphasises trusting your gut.
 If you think you’re being manipulated, then you probably are.

 This can be particularly tricky for survivors.
-Many survivors experience low self-confidence, don’t trust, or aren’t connected to their feelings and, can be especially hard on themselves.
+Many survivors experience low self-confidence, don’t trust themselves, or aren’t connected to their feelings and, can be especially hard on themselves.
 These characteristics can make it difficult to first, know that you’re being manipulated, then second, what to do when you are.

 Here are some tips: